On the traversability of wormhole solutions in asymptotically safe gravity: The Spherical Case

 Finally, analogously to the previous section, in order to study the traversability in the present context, we need to investigate the regions in the space of parameters where all the above conditions are simultaneously satisfied.

 As we can see in figure (\ref{travsw}), we have plotted the region of validity in the space of parameters where all the conditions are simultaneously satisfied at the throat of the wormhole.
 Analogously to the previous section, we have considered initially $\omega_T=\lambda=0$ in order to disregard the influence of ASG in the state parameter.
-In fig. (\ref{travsw}a) we have considered $\zeta=0.005$ and we can see that there is a narrow region of traversability with ordinary matter when $\kappa\geq0$.
-However for $\kappa<0$ traversability becomes allowed also with exotic matter ($\omega<0$).
+In fig. (\ref{travsw}a) we have considered $\zeta=0.005$ and we can see that there is a tiny region of traversability with exotic matter $(-1/3<\omega<0)$ when $\kappa\approx-3$.
+For $\zeta=0.05$ we can see a larger traversable region with exotic matter $(-1/3<\omega<0)$ when $\kappa<0$.
+And for $\zeta=0.1$ there is also a traversable region with ordinary matter when $\kappa<0$.
 Similarly to the pseudospherical case, by comparing figures (\ref{travsw}a), (\ref{travsw}b) and (\ref{travsw}c), that the increase in the value of $\zeta$ leads to an increase of traversable regions.

 It is important to point out that, contrary to what is reported in \cite{Moti:2020whf}, in the spherical case it is also possible to have traversability with ordinary matter in the ASG when we consider a non-linear equation of state.